nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="6">
 # 6 Sample Applications

-Exiv2 has about sample applications which have their own documentation: [README-SAMPLES.md](README-SAMPLES.html).
+Exiv2 has sample applications which have their own documentation: [README-SAMPLES.md](README-SAMPLES.html).
 In Exiv2 v0.27.3, there are 17 samples applications and 19 test programs.
 The test programs are intended for use by the test suite and are not installed on the user's computer.

 The following programs are built and installed in /usr/local/bin.